 When we enter a publicly available premises or rent a premises (for example, a banquet hall for hosting a party in), we assume that the grounds will be reasonably safe to use as intended.
 We do not expect that a grocery store’s ceiling will collapse suddenly and cause a traumatic brain injury, nor do we expect that a restaurant will leave a freshly cleaned floor wet without at least putting up a sign to warn us of the potential hazard.
 However, some property owners and managers are willfully negligent in this regard, choosing to save a few pennies in every way they can, even if it means that their premises becomes dangerous to their clientele.
-If you were injured on a publicly available or rented premises and want to learn more about your legal options as an injury victim, contact a premises liability lawyer in Blue Springs to become better informed about your legal rights.
+If you were injured on a publicly available or rented premises and want to learn more about your legal options as an injury victim, contact a premises liability lawyer to become better informed about your legal rights.

 During the four decades that we have been practicing law, we have seen a variety of premises liability claims cases in our offices.
 Some of these include:

 If you have experienced one of these or any other premises liability-related situation and sustained an injury, we can assist you with taking legal action.
 Call for a free case evaluation.